TheBinaryZeroOne/TrandBazaar---React-E-Commerce-UI/README.md

-# TrandBazaar - React E-Commerce UI
+# TrendBazaar - React E-Commerce UI

-TrandBazaar is a React-based e-commerce user interface designed to provide a seamless and engaging shopping experience.
+TrendBazaar is a React-based e-commerce user interface designed to provide a seamless and engaging shopping experience.
 This project focuses on the frontend aspects of an e-commerce platform, offering a modern, responsive UI with essential features.

 ## Features